KuroganeToyama/blog/src/content/blog/2025-12-03-junior-high.md

 If you were me and you didn't really like to conform to society, and by society I mean my class, then you received a bunch of things from your classmates ranging from mere teases to just outright insults.
 I wanted nothing to do with them, yet they never once considered sparing my life.
 Somehow I still maintained my politeness to them.
 What the fuck was I thinking?

-Being the pranksters of the royal court that they were, they would do just about anything to prank someone else and earn either discomfort, sometimes hatred, from other students, or punishmentd from the teachers.
+Being the pranksters of the royal court that they were, they would do just about anything to prank someone else and earn either discomfort, sometimes hatred, from other students, or punishments from the teachers.
 And let me make this very clear. **The teachers**, not a teacher.
 And you might have guessed, the punishments didn't do shit.
 They remained the absolute pranksters that they were.

 At some point, every single one of our teachers just had a very long face whenever they had to step into my class.
 Homeroom teacher included.